OriPekelman/grape-slate/README.md

 ## Usage

-Add some metadata about your API and then execute the `generate` method on the `GrapeSlate::Blueprint` class.
+Add some metadata about your API and then execute the `generate` method on the `GrapeSlate::Document` class.

 ### Configuration